shawnbrown/get_reader/README.md

 * provides a single, Unicode-aware interface for Python 2 and 3
 * reads data from a variety of sources (CSV, Excel, pandas, etc.)
-* optionally manages files automatically and reduces boilerplate code
+* optionally manages file handling and reduces boilerplate code

 Open a UTF-8 encoded CSV file in Python 2 or 3: